Quantum Information Ordering and Differential Privacy: Introduction

 \item In Section~\ref{sec:fisher}, we apply our framework to the regime of the quantum hypothesis testing and the quantum parameter estimation under privacy constraints.
 In particular, in Theorem \ref{THJ}, we show that among all $(\eps,\delta)$-DP mechanisms, the hypothesis testing divergence is maximized by the weakest (most informative) privatized mechanism.
-Further, in Theorem~\ref{theo_fisher_info_bound}, we derive the exact maximum SLD Fisher information achievable by any $(\eps,\delta)$-DP mechanism. \item In Section~\ref{sec_stability}, we study the stability of $(\eps,\delta)$-DP learning algorithms.
-We first discuss a framework for differentially private learning algorithms.
-Then, using this framework, in Theorem~\ref{lemma_Holevo_stability}, we study their stability by deriving upper-bound on the Holevo information. \item In Section~\ref{sec_LDP_channel}, we analyze the contraction of divergences under differentially private channels.
+Further, in Theorem~\ref{theo_fisher_info_bound}, we derive the exact maximum SLD Fisher information achievable by any $(\eps,\delta)$-DP mechanism.

+\item In Section~\ref{sec_LDP_channel}, we analyze the contraction of divergences under differentially private channels.
 In Lemma~\ref{lemma_contrac_hockey_stick}, we obtain nearly tight upper and lower bounds on the contraction coefficient of $(\eps,\delta)$-LDP channels with respect to the quantum hockey-stick divergence.
 We then use this to derive a novel upper-bound on the relative entropy for classical $(\eps,\delta)$-LDP channels in Theorem~\ref{theorem_classical_kl_bound} via its integral representation \cite{Sason_2016}. \end{itemize}

 Table \ref{tab} above summarizes the relation between the results obtained in our manuscript and the existing results.